opennetworkinglab/ngsdn-tutorial/EXERCISE-7.md

 IPv6-based routing or SRv6, Trellis uses MPLS labels to forward packets between leaf switches and across the spines.

-Trellis apps are deployed in Tier-1 carrier networks, and for this reason deemed production-grade.
-They provide an extensive feature set such as:
+Trellis apps are deployed in Tier-1 carrier networks, and for this reason they are deemed production-grade.
+These apps provide an extensive feature set such
+as:

 * Carrier-oriented networking capabilities: from basic L2 and L3 forwarding, to multicast, QinQ, pseudo-wires, integration with external control planes such